glazed-elite-developers/apey-eye/readme.md

 ## Input

-Input instances are the objects that will be used to validate data, so it is used to define a data schema, where can be found all fields that are allowed, and some properties for them.
+Input instances are the objects that will be used to validate data, so are used to define a data schema, where can be found all fields that are allowed, and some properties for them.

 ```javascript
 let Input = ApeyEye.Input;